chrisgleissner/loom-webflux-benchmarks/README.md

 # Benchmark of Java Virtual Threads vs Webflux

-This project benchmarks a simple [Spring Boot 3.2.4](https://spring.io/projects/spring-boot) HTTP endpoint, comparing Java Virtual Threads (introduced by [Project Loom, JEP 444](https://openjdk.org/jeps/444)) with [Spring Webflux](https://docs.spring.io/spring-framework/reference/web/webflux.html) (relying on [Project Reactor](https://projectreactor.io/)):
+This Java 21 project benchmarks a simple [Spring Boot 3.2.4](https://spring.io/projects/spring-boot) HTTP endpoint, comparing Java Virtual Threads (introduced by [Project Loom, JEP 444](https://openjdk.org/jeps/444)) with [Spring Webflux](https://docs.spring.io/spring-framework/reference/web/webflux.html) (relying on [Project Reactor](https://projectreactor.io/)):
 * The benchmark is driven by [vegeta](https://github.com/tsenart/vegeta) which repeatedly issues HTTP GET requests to a service listening at http://localhost:8080/epoch-millis/$approach?delayMillis=$delayMillis
 * The value of `$approach` in the URL is either `loom` or `webflux`.
 * The service implementation consists of two steps: